First death from coronavirus in the United States confirmed in Washington state, officials say

 The CDC, following an earlier change in testing guidelines, is working to expand the number of labs that can test for the virus.

-Testing kits from the CDC arrived Friday in California, and additional kits were expected soon, according to a news release from the California Department of Public Health.
+Testing kits from the CDC arrived Friday in California, and additional kits are expected soon, according to a news release from the California Department of Public Health.

 Some testing kits initially sent to state and local labs were flawed, delaying their ability to test for the virus.

-Note: Correction: A previous version of this story misspelled Washington Gov. Jay Inslee's name.
-It has been fixed.